Police-Data-Accessibility-Project/data-sources-app/README.md

 * DEV_DB_CONN_STRING: Used to connect to the dev database
 * VITE_VUE_API_BASE_URL: The base URL for the API
 * VITE_VUE_APP_BASE_URL: The base URL for the UI
-* JWT_SECRET_KEY: Used to sign and verify JWT tokens
-* FLASK_APP_SECRET_KEY: Used to create signed cookies to prevent CSRF attacks
 * GH_CLIENT_ID: Used to authenticate with GitHub via OAuth
 * GH_CLIENT_SECRET: Used to authenticate with GitHub via OAuth
+* JWT_SECRET_KEY: Used to sign and verify JWT tokens
+* FLASK_APP_COOKIE_ENCRYPTION_KEY: Used to create signed cookies to prevent CSRF attacks
+* DEVELOPMENT_PASSWORD: Used to create a test user with elevated permissions for the purposes of testing.

 #### .env Example
 ```